atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi/index.md

 ![cluster](images/cluster.png)

 From the start of my career I have been fascinated by Kubernetes.
-I love distributed systems and the rich history of how we have arrived where we are today with distributed system.
-We are living in the active evolution of our understanding of a vision for cloud computing.
+I love distributed systems and the rich history of how we have arrived where we are today with distributed computing.
+We are living in the ongoing evolution of our communal vision for cloud computing.
 In the early years the vision was to present a homogenous Unix-like interface for managing an underlying collection of servers such as BOINC.
-Now we live in the world of many small virtualized unix environments distributed across servers, sharing compute.
+Now we live in the world of many small virtualized unix environments distributed across servers and sharing compute.

-One of the main drivers for our current state has been the advent of containerization and container orchestration.
+One of the main drivers of our current state has been the advent of containerization and container orchestration.
 The goal of this blog is to go over the considerations and design of my baremetal Raspberry Pi Kubernetes cluster.
 This project was my adventure in going beyond being a user of Kubernetes services from Cloud Provider to understanding the physical magic behind the scenes.

 > **Full disclaimer:** This project is largely based-off Anthony Simon's own project for a similar build.
 I found his blog post lacked a lot of details though so I want to capture those missing parts here and go into more detail about my setup.
 You can find his great post [here](https://anthonynsimon.com/blog/kubernetes-cluster-raspberry-pi/)!